pemo11/easygrader/simpelgrader_manual.md

 It only means that if this task should be graded too, there has to be a definition in the grading xml file.

-There is a schema definition file *gradingplan.xsd* - it can be used to validate a grading xml file (my favorite XML editor is Oxygene Xml;).
+There is a schema definition file *gradingplan.xsd* - it can be used to validate a grading xml file (my favorite XML editor is <oXygene/> Xml;).

 ## Setting up the Simpelgrader.ini file